adopted-ember-addons/ember-infinity/README.md

 Lastly, by default, ember-infinity expects the server response to contain something about how many total pages it can expect to fetch. `ember-infinity` defaults to looking for something like `meta: { total_pages: 20 }` in your response.
 See [Advanced Usage](#AdvancedUsage).

-## Closure Actions<a name="ClosureActions"></a>
+### Closure Actions<a name="ClosureActions"></a>

-If you want to use closure actions with `ember-infinity`, you need to be a little bit more explicit.
+If you want to use closure actions with `ember-infinity` and the `infinity-loader` component, you need to be a little bit more explicit.
 No more secret bubbling of an `infinityLoad` action up to your route.
 This is how your code will look like with controller actions.

 See the Ember docs on passing actions to components [here](https://guides.emberjs.com/v3.0.0/components/triggering-changes-with-actions/#toc_passing-the-action-to-the-component).